Private communications, compliance and migration

 Modern communications systems are converging.
 It’s not unusual for organizations to rip out old telephony and introduce unified telephone, instant messaging (e.g. Skype for Business) and other feature-rich environments.
 That’s only going to generate ever bigger bundles of encrypted information that, one day (even if because your old servers are being decommissioned) is going to have to be migrated.

 We’ve always described Quadrotech as ‘the migration company’.
-We’re known for safe, secure, fast and reliable email migration, but the same principles apply just as much to transferring any other type of data.
-If you need help understanding the practicalities of migration compliance developments in this new world, it’s worth getting in touch.
+We’re known for safe, secure, fast, and reliable email migration, but the same principles apply just as much to transferring any other type of data.
+If you need help understanding the practicalities of migration compliance developments in this new world, it’s worth viewing our Office 365 email migration tool.